Brobz/nuca_script/README.md

     {
       return n * 2;
     }
-The *return* statement will be responsible for.. uh.. return this functions value after its execution!
+The *return* statement will be responsible for.. uh.. returning this functions value after its execution!
 It automatically leaves the function context and returns to where the function was previously called, placing its value on the correct spot.

 In this case, all our function does is take in an integer, and return its value multiplied by 2.